 Other Long-Term Obligations.
-The following Table A-22 sets forth the District's long-term obligations other than its outstanding general obligation bonds and COPs as of June 30, 2013.
+The following Table A-26 sets forth the District's other outstanding long-term obligations as of June 30, 2013.

 LOS ANGELES UNIFIED SCHOOL DISTRICT Other Outstanding Long-Term Obligations (as of June 30, 2013) (\$ in thousands)